Alegg0/Alec_Bluestamp_Portfolio/index.md

 <!--- ![Headstone Image](Alec.jpg) -->
 <img src = "Alec.jpg" style= "width:50%; height: 50%">

+# Second Milestone

+My second milestone involved the assembly and wiring of my printer.
+I
+### Upper Frame
+I began with the assembly of the upper frame and gantry of my printer, which involved using 3x4x5 heat inserts to make threaded holes in my plastic parts.
+These heat inserts allowed me to screw on 200mm MGN9C linear rails with 4 m3x16 screws for the X axis as well as the motor and ilder mounts (using m3x8).
+The idler bearings were screwed on with m5x25 screws, and the motors with m3x8 screws.
+### Heatbed Assembly
+The bed required a few tries to get right because of some spacing issues with the 8mm linear bearings, and an issue with Z-Axis belting.
+For bed leveling, I installed 3 thumb screws and 3 springs on m3x50 screws, and attatched the heat bed on top of them.
+### Y axis
+For the Y axis, I attatched the 150mm MGN9C rail to the left and right carriages with m3x8 screws.
+### Linear Rod Installation
+I then attatched the 200x8mm linear rods to both the top and bottom frames, using heat inserts and m3x6 screws a set screws to hold them in.
+Anticipating damage to the rods because of the set screws, I covered the ends of the linear rods with painter's tape.
+### Bottom Frame
+Assembling the bottom frame also took several iterations.
+The first iteration lacked set screws, so the linear rods would often detatch.
+The second iteration had an unforseen issue of motherboard mounting, and the third iteration fixed all of these issues.
+I then mounted the SKR Pico motherboard using m3x4x4 heat inserts, the Z axis endstop switch with m2 screws, and the Z motor with m3x8 screws.
+The feet were mounted with m5x20 screws.
+### Toolhead
+I used a soldering iron to heat press m3 nuts into the toolhead (which was printed in PETG for better heat resistance), and screwed in the CR-10 Hotend.
+The 2 part cooling fans were installed on the side using m2.5 screws, and the central hotened fan was installed by heat inserting screws into small holes.
+### Extruder
+My printer uses a sherpa mini extruder in a direct-drive configuration to move filament, but when I 3d printed the parts I found that the tolerances were way too off for the extruder to be effective.
+I instead used a CNCed aluminum version, which worked much better.
+### Wiring
+Wiring was an issue, as I did not have access to JST wire extendors.
+Therefore, I cut the existing wires and soldered more wire onto them, extending my wires to the necessary lengths.
+I had to do this for all 3 of the fan wires, and the thermistor wire for my heatbed.
+I also had to cut and rearrange the wires for my stepper motors, as I discovered that the configuration they were in was not compatible with the SKR Pico motherboard.

 # First Milestone
 <!---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>